 They are one of four types of registered nurses that are called Advanced Practice Nurses (APRNs).
-To become a CRNA, you must first become a Registered Nurse (RN) and then obtain a master’s degree with a focus on anesthesia.
+To become a CRNA, you must first become a Registered Nurse (RN) and then obtain a Doctoral degree focusing on anesthesia, Doctor of Nursing Practice.

 CRNAs may also perform many of the same duties as a registered nurse, depending on the healthcare setting.
 However, they may have specific duties related to their specialization, such as preparing patients for anesthesia and ensuring that other medications do not interact with the anesthesia.

 What Is the Role of a Nurse Anesthetist – Job Description?

 Nurse anesthetists give people anesthesia.
 However, there is much more to the role of CRNAs in a typical healthcare setting.
 As a CRNA, you may need to perform the following tasks:

 - Explain the use of anesthesia to patients

 - Obtain consent from patients to deliver anesthesia